 Rijksmuseum building is quite an impressive itself.
 Walk through the tunnel and imagine about how, many years ago, when the museum was built, horse riders and carriages were passing through it.
 There is a band performing there very often.
 So, you can stop for a while and enjoy some classical music.
 There are also big windows there through which you can see inside the museum.
 The view is quite impressive.

 #2 – Rijksmuseum Restaurant – 30 min

-It’s up to you if you would like to start with a restaurant, leave it for the end or skip it all together.
-It could work well, if you would like to start slowly and absorb some atmosphere with your kid first.
+It’s up to you if you would like to start with a restaurant, leave it for the end or skip it altogether.
+It could work well if you would like to start slowly and absorb some atmosphere with your kid first.

 Enter now the ‘Special collections’ at a ground floor and walk until the end of the first room.